izidormaklary/weather-app/README.md

 - temperature
 - wind speed
-- wind directions *still a few bugs here*
+- wind directions
 - the weathers state with an index image

+ on cards templates.

-link the project:
+link to the project:
 https://izidormaklary.github.io/weather-app/